Separating accounting logic & business logic

 Overview

-Shell Protocol adopts a distinctive approach by fully separating accounting from business logic, thus creating a modular DeFi system.
+Shell Protocol's unique architecture fully separates the accounting from business logic, thus creating a modular DeFi system.

 To illustrate this concept more clearly, consider a simplified example:

-While this gives a general overview, we won't delve much deeper into the intricacies of Ocean here, as it isn't pivotal for understanding the separation of accounting and business logic.
-For a detailed examination of Ocean, refer to its dedicated page.
+We won't delve deeper into the intricacies of Ocean here, as it isn't pivotal for understanding the separation of accounting and business logic.
+For a complete examination of Ocean, refer to its wiki page.

 Why separate accounting from business logic in the first place?